lamibakers/Exploratory-Data-Analysis/README.md

 Data Source - Tips Dataset in seaborn

-Objective - Insight on trends of tips gotten by waiters
+Objective - Insight into trends of tips gotten by waiters.

-Tip in-relation to total bill of the customer.

-Sex of customers to tip gotten from customer.

-Tip to weither a customer is a smoker or not.
+********** METRICS OF FOCUS **********

+Tip VS Total bill of the customer [ Correlation between amount customer bill and tip given by the customer ]

+Sex VS Tip [ Male or Female, which gives more tips ]

+Tip VS Smoker [ Tips from customer who are smokers and those that do not smoke ]

-Tip in-relation to the day of the week.
+Tip VS Day [ Distribution of tips accross the days of the week ]

-Time of day to tip.
+Time VS Tip  [ Distribution of tips accross the time of the day ]

-Tips in-relation to size(Number)
+Size VS Tip [ Number of customer serviced on the table in relation to the tip gotten ]